coddingtonbear/jira-select/docs/functions.rst

    .. note::

-      You will almost certainly want to provide the parameter named ``_`` as the first argument to this function.
-Jira-select provides the raw row data under this variable name.
+      You will almost certainly want to provide the parameter named ``_`` (an underscore) as the first argument to this function.
+      Jira-select provides the raw row data to functions under this variable name.

    In Jira, custom fields are usually named something like ``customfield_10024`` which is, for most people, somewhat difficult to remember.
 You can use